 A variety of costs are incurred in the acquisition, development and leasing of properties.
 After determination is made to capitalize a cost, it is allocated to the specific component of a project that is benefited.
 Determination of when a development project is substantially complete and capitalization must cease involves a degree of judgement.
 The Company's capitalization policy on development properties is guided by SFAS No. 34 "Capitalization of Interest Cost" and SFAS No. 67 "Accounting for Costs and the Initial Rental Operations of Real Estate Properties".
 The costs of land and buildings under development include specifically identifiable costs.
 The capitalized costs include pre-construction costs essential to the development of the property, development costs, construction costs, interest costs, real estate taxes, salaries and related costs and other costs incurred during the period of development.
-The Company considers a construction project as substantially completed and held available for occupancy upon the completion of tenant improvements, but no later than one year from cessation of major construction.
+The Company considers a construction project as substantially completed and held available for occupancy upon the completion of tenant improvements, but no later than one year from cessation of major construction activity.
+The Company ceases capitalization on the portion substantially completed and occupied or held available for occupancy, and capitalizes only those costs associated with the portion under construction.
 Interest costs capitalized for the years ended December 31, 2003, 2002 and 2001 were \$19.2 million, \$22.5 million and \$59.3 million, respectively.
-Salaries and related costs capitalized for the years ended December 31, 2003, 2002 and 2001 were \$3.7 million, \$4.4 million and \$5.8 million, respectively.
+Salaries and related costs capitalized for the years ended December 31, 2003, 2002 and 2001 were \$3.7 million, propertively.